zcash/zips/zip-liberated-payments.rst

 Non-requirements
 ================

-* It is outside the scope of this proposal to establish a secure communication channel for transmission of Payment-Encapsulating URIs, or to protect the parties’ devices from security compromise.
+* It is outside the scope of this proposal to establish a secure communication channel for transmission of URI-Encapsulated Payments, or to protect the parties’ devices from security compromise.

 * Finalizing the payment may involve significant wait times, on the scale of minutes, as the requisite on-chain transactions are generated, mined and confirmed.
 This proposal does not try to solve this (though it does try to avoid imposing significant additional delays, and it does address how the intermediate state is conveyed to the user).